Contribution Guide

 Perform end-to-end publish and installation testing

 To test publishing and installing from the package index, first make sure you have a valid user account on test.pypi.org that has publisher access to the project as on pypi.org.
+When ready to begin, set the environemnt variable token for the test index as instructed above (it will differ from the live pypi.org index).

-• Build the Python egg in dist/
+• Build the Python package at the test version

-• Upload the new library to test.pypi.org
+• Upload the new arbitrary version to test.pypi.org

 • Test-install the library from test.pypi.org into a temporary Python virtualenv that does not already have the library installed, to test installing for the first time